 On Eat Mexico’s site, we made sure to highlight the founder’s expertise in Mexican cuisine by featuring her cookbook.
 Not only can customers buy the cookbook, but upon visiting the site, they immediately realize that this tour company is run by not just anyone, but a true Mexican connoisseur.
 Lesley and her company immediately stand out from the countless food tours in Mexico City.

 Make your mission a focal point

 If you are running a tour company with a purpose, make sure it’s highlighted on your website.
 Like-minded individuals on your homepage will be happy to see it.
 On the site we built for Asheville electric bike tour company The Flying Bike, we made sure to put the mission that is important to founder Alice and Torin Kexel on the homepage, so people visiting the site immediately understand what they are all about, putting Torin and Alice’s true personality and purpose front and center on the site.

-Similarly, on the site for Tiger Adventure Tour Tasmania, which also highlights Lynden and Estelle’s mission as tour operators, which is to show travelers beautiful Tasmania, and striving to keep Tasmania’s wilderness intact.
+Similarly, the site for Tiger Adventure Tours Tasmania highlights Lynden and Estelle’s mission as tour operators, which is to show travelers beautiful Tasmania and strive to keep Tasmania’s wilderness intact.

 As a tour operator, the goal of your website should be to make visitors think that booking with anyone else would be a mistake.
 These three tips will help you do that by showing off who you are and why you’re special throughout your site.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.

 By submitting this form you agree to TourismTiger contacting you via email.